-An arthroscopy allows a trained surgeon to see inside your temporomandibular joint (TMJ) using a camera inserted through a small cut on the skin, your surgeon can diagnose problems such as a torn cartilage and damage to the surface of the joint.
-The surgeon may be able to treat some problems using surgical instruments or by washing out the joint without making a larger cut.
+An arthroscopy allows a trained surgeon to see inside your temporomandibular joint (TMJ) using a camera inserted through a small cut on the skin.
+Dr. Bolourian can diagnose problems such as a torn cartilage and damage to the surface of the joint through a very small camera.
+Through this approach, Dr. Bolourian may be able to treat many TMJ conditions that cause pain and clicking using surgical instruments without making a larger cut.

 What are the benefits of Arthroscopy?

 The benefits of TMJ Arthroscopy are numerous.
 No cuts on the skin, ability to visually inspect the joint, to treat many conditions and a quick recovery sums it up.
 This is a minimally invasive procedure that is versatile and in trained hands can reduce pain and treat lockjaw.
 Arthroscopic surgery can effectively treat temporomandibular joint conditions with fewer and less severe complications compared with an open-joint surgery.
 During arthroscopy, the Dr. Bolourian can insert instruments and operate through multiple small entry points, preventing the need for open joint surgery.

 - Remove scar tissue and thickened cartilage

 - Reposition the disc and tighten the joint to limit movement